 This improved understanding of the distribution of gold at Weednanna will be used to construct a 3D geological model of the prospect and planning further exploration with a view to establishing a mineral resource estimate in H1 2018.

-Metallurgical testwork from Targets 1, 2 and 3 indicates the gold mineralisation is amenable to conventional grinding and cyanide recovery techniques.
+Metallurgical testwork from Targets 1, 2, 3 and 4 indicates that gold mineralisation is amenable to conventional grinding and cyanide recovery techniques.

 Regional Targets for Base Metals